Estimation of a Structural Break Point in Linear Regression Models: Introduction

-There is an extensive literature on structural break estimation methods, starting with maximum likelihood estimators (MLE) on break points. \hyperref[Hinkley1970]{Hinkley (1970)}, \hyperref[Bhattacharya1987]{Bhattacharya (1987)} and \hyperref[Yao1987]{Yao (1987)} provide asymptotic theory of the MLE of the break point in a sequence of independent and identically distributed random variables.
-Asymptotic theory of least-squares (LS) estimation of a one-time break in a linear regression model has been developed by \hyperref[Bai1994]{Bai (1994, }\hyperref[Bai1997]{1997)}, with extension to multiple breaks in \hyperref[Bai1998a]{Bai and Perron (1998)} and \hyperref[Bai1998b]{Bai, Lumsdaine and Stock (1998)}.
-However there are few alternatives in literature to LS estimation of the break point, which is equivalent to MLE in linear regression models.
-The main issue of LS estimation of the break point is that its finite sample behavior depends on the size of the parameter shift.
+Extensive literature describes structural break estimation methods, starting with maximum likelihood estimators (MLE) on break points. \citet*{Hinkley1970}, \citet*{Bhattacharya1987} and \citet*{Yao1987} provide an asymptotic theory of the MLE of the break point in a sequence of independent and identically distributed random variables.
+The asymptotic theory of least-squares (LS) estimation of a one-time break in a linear regression model has been developed by \citeauthor*{Bai1994} (\citeyear{Bai1994}, \citeyear{Bai1997}), with extension to multiple breaks in \citet*{Bai1998a} and \citet{Bai1998b}.
+The main problem with the LS estimation of the break point is that its finite sample behavior depends on the size of the parameter shift.
 In many cases, break magnitudes that are empirically relevant are ``small" in a statistical sense.
-For instance, quarterly U.S. real gross domestic product (GDP) growth rate from 1970Q1 to 2018Q2 has mean 0.68 and a standard deviation of 0.8 in percentage points.
-A break that decreases the quarterly mean growth rate by 0.25 percentage point is less than a half standard deviation change, but it is equivalent to a 1 percentage point decrease in annual growth which is a significant event for the economy.
+For instance, the quarterly U.S. real gross domestic product (GDP) growth rate from 1970Q1 to 2018Q2 has a mean of 0.68 and a standard deviation of 0.8 percent.
+A break that decreases the quarterly mean growth rate by 0.25 percentage points is less than half a standard deviation change but is equivalent to a 1 percentage-point decrease in annual growth, which is a significant event for the economy.